 The Directors, through the Company's HR department, have a relentless focus to build an ecosystem focussed on employee safety, productivity and wellness.
 The Board is given updates at regular intervals on measures and compliances on health and safety such as accident rates, near miss reports, progress on initiatives to improve various health and safety measures, and regular audits of manufacturing facilities for compliance with health and safety policies.
-In relation to the Covid-19 pandemic, the Board of the Company's operating subsidiary, Tata Consumer Products GB Limited, reviewed the results of a comprehensive risk assessment that was carried out in response to the pandemic, and approved the implementation of an extensive range of health and safety mitigations to facilitate safe working from both our Eaglescliffe factory and our Greenford offices.
+In relation to the Covid-19 pandemic, the Board of the company has implemented an extensive range of health and safety measures to facilitate a safe working environment across markets.